GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - `PLY+STL WebGPU` standalone viewer is using the official three.js `PLY Loader` and `STL Loader` imports:
       - This is currently the only version of this kind of viewer with WebGPU
       - It is using a modified version of [UVUnwrapper](https://github.com/gkjohnson/three-gpu-pathtracer/blob/main/src/utils/UVUnwrapper.js) to create UVs for the model:
+        - This experimental feature requires the following:
+          - Either `PLY` or `STL` model that does not have built-in UVs
-        - This requires that at least 1 texture is loaded together with either `PLY` or `STL` model otherwise it will just be standard loading without UV creation
+          - At least 1 texture is loaded together with the model otherwise it will just be standard loading without UV creation
+          - Models with vertex colors will have the colors removed since they don't seem to work properly with UV creation
     - `GLTF WebGPU` standalone viewer is using the official three.js `GLTF Loader` import
     - `OBJ+MTL WebGPU` standalone viewer is using built-in custom version of `OBJ Loader` and `MTL Loader`
     - All standalone viewers additionally support drag-and-drop and ZIP files